Mobility in the GCR

 A key factor in defining a functional city-region is the flow of people between its constituent parts, as evident in one of the qualifying criteria for defining an OECD metro-region.
 Traffic flow is also an important development concern, as congestion impacts business efficiency and in turn regional competitiveness, as well as the quality of life of residents.
 For both reasons it is important to understand the existing flows of traffic across the GCR, and to gauge the impact of key transport interventions such as the Freeway Improvement Programme (and associated tolling), Gautrain, and BRT.

 In 2011, GCRO commissioned two projects to assist with transport research.
 Firstly, the University of Johannesburg (UJ) Department of Civil Engineering Science and Department of Geography, Environmental Management and Energy Studies, were appointed to carry out transport research in the GCR using the 2009 Quality of Life survey and previous transport surveys such as GTS2000 and the 2003 National Household Transport Survey.
-The final output will be a report that compares current and historical transport surveys and depicts key commuter flow corridors within the Gauteng City-Region.
+The final output was a report that compares current and historical transport surveys and depicts key commuter flow corridors within the Gauteng City-Region.